awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/6-r53arc-readiness/_index.en.md

 {{< img step-6b.png >}}

-(If you don’t see the resources, you can navigate to the Resource sets by clicking [here](https://us-west-2.console.aws.amazon.com/route53recovery/home#/readiness/resource-sets), and then update the **Readiness scope** of the resource sets to assign them to the correct cells.)
+(If you don’t see the resources, you can navigate to the Resource sets by clicking [Route 53 ARC resource sets](https://us-west-2.console.aws.amazon.com/route53recovery/home#/readiness/resource-sets), and then update the **Readiness scope** of the resource sets to assign them to the correct cells.)